Skparab1/oskeyboard/README.md

-# OSkeyboard: On screen keyboard framework, implementation, and module, using p5js (ok i know Ronak doesnt like that)
+# OSkeyboard: On screen keyboard framework, implementation, and module, using p5js (ok i know Ronak doesnt like that lol)

 ## Main features:
   - fully positionable and sizable